kentcdodds/old-kentcdodds.com/content/blog/avoid-nesting-when-youre-testing/index.md

 ---

 I want to show you something.
-What I'm going to show is a general testing principle, applied to a React Component test.
-So even though the example is a react one, hopefully it helps communicate the concept properly.
+What I'm going to show is a general testing principle, applied to a React component test.
+So even though the example is a React one, hopefully it helps communicate the concept properly.

 Here's a React component that I want to test: